betrybe/manual-arquiteto-moderno/chapter_02.md

 ### Capitalizing on DDD benefits

-If you follow the DDD path, you need to capitalize on some of the promises that DDD gave you to start with and make sure that you are ripping the benefits.
+If you follow the DDD path, you need to take advantage on some of the promises that DDD gave you to start with and make sure that you are ripping the benefits.
 If we cannot continuously deliver new versions of our services without stopping the entire application, we are just making our life more complicated for nothing.
 If we are not delivering concrete business value as a result of following DDD, all the changes suggested in this chapter are not worth the effort or the time.

 I recommend the following article: [“The Business Value of using DDD”](https://www.informit.com/articles/article.aspx?p=1944876&seqNum=4), which gives a high-level overview of the benefits of adopting DDD, not for you as a developer, but for your business.